kosinix/kisapmata/README.md

 ## Advanced Usage

+Its meant to be used with express sessions so the default path is `'session.flash.${id}'`.

-Change the path to something and use it outside express apps
+Change the path to something and use it outside express apps:

     flash.set(myCustomVariable, 'success', 'Changes saved.', 'path.custom.${id}') // Here ${id} becomes 'success'

-    let x = flash.get(myCustomVariable, 'success', 'path.custom.${id}')
+    let x = flash.get(myCustomVariable, 'success', 'path.custom.${id}') // Make sure the path matches the one used in flash.set